harsh15520/python_learnings/day2/print basic syntax/README.md

 print("Hello, " + "World!")
 ```

-The "Hello, World!" program serves as a **traditional first program** for beginners learning any programming language, as it demonstrates basic syntax and helps verify that your programming environment is working correctly.[8][5]
+The "Hello, World!" program serves as a **traditional first program** for beginners learning any programming language, as it demonstrates basic syntax and helps verify that your programming environment is working correctly.

 [1](https://www.geeksforgeeks.org/python/python-program-to-print-hello-world/)
 [2](https://www.programiz.com/python-programming/examples/hello-world)